 It was Saturday morning, and by force of habit, I woke up early even though I had nothing scheduled for the day.
 It was the end of my second week in private practice.
-Lying in bed, staring at the circular lamp set on a deep blue background which is my bedroom ceiling—meant to simulate a full moon on a starless night sky—I wondered if I had made the correct decisions thus far.
+Lying in bed, staring at the circular lamp set against a deep blue background which is my bedroom ceiling—meant to simulate a full moon on a starless night sky—I wondered if I had made the right decisions thus far.

 It was elective surgery day and I was the pediatric neurosurgery fellow assigned to the operating theater.
 After scrubbing my arms and hands with antiseptic in the anteroom that served as our washing area, I walked into the operating room with both arms held up in front and politely requested a sterile towel from the scrub nurse.
 From across the room, it was our head nurse Shelley who noticed the grazes on both of my forearms.

 “Oh, what happened to you Ron?” her tone filled with concern as if I were her own son.

 “I got into a fight in a bar over the weekend,” I said with as much seriousness I could muster while patting myself dry.

 As a student, I was the stereotypical academic achiever.
 “Consistent honor pupil” was how family members would invariably introduce me to acquaintances then, and how most of my former teachers would remember me now.
 At the end of each academic year, it was no surprise to my parents receiving a letter from my school, inviting them to bestow medals upon the eldest of their five children.